ouestdarq/php/README.md

 Implementation of `PKCE` is **server only**.
 Client side is, left to the client side to implement [more on that]()

+`PKCE` is the only implementation being explored by this project, so far.
+There is enough reason to believe that there will be a need to leverage the whole package.
+Currently speaking of `laravel/passport` but migration to the core `thephpleague/oauth2-server` is possible.

+The final solution to the authentication question has yet to be discussed on a broader spectrum, proposed solutions at the moment are monolithic and conservative, whereas the ideal solution should offer the correct ammounts of freadom, privacy and security to the average user despite their knowledge on the subject.
+That being said, the idea of `authentication` being it's own project is tempting and has yet to be explored.

 \*\* Further research will have to be made on this subject.
 Please check (Symphony) [thephpleague/oauth2-server-bundle](https://github.com/thephpleague/oauth2-server-bundle)